-Bacteria and viruses are both microscopic things.
-Many viruses and some bacteria invade living things and cause diseases.
-Beyond that, though, they don’t have a lot in common.
+Bacteria and viruses are both microscopic in size.
+At least some viruses and bacteria invade living things and cause diseases.
+Beyond that, though, bacteria and viruses don’t have a lot in common.
 For one thing, one of them is a living thing.
 The other one breaks almost all of the rules of what makes something a living thing.

 Bacteria are definitely living things.
-Like us, they need water, energy, and nutrients from their environment in order to keep their bodies going.
-(We call the activity inside a living thing’s body that keeps it going its metabolism.
-Our metabolisms are literally working for us 24/7.
-If they stop, we’re dead.)
+Like us, they need water, energy, and nutrients from their environment in order to keep their bodies going (We call the activity inside a living thing’s body that keeps it going its metabolism.).
 Like us, bacteria grow during their lifetime.
 They also reproduce, but not the way we do, because no person splits in two to form an exact replica of themselves, except in some comic books I have read.
-Bacteria do that all the time.
+Bacteria split in two to make new bacteria all the time.

 Viruses don’t need water, energy, or nutrients to keep their metabolism going, because they don’t have a metabolism.
-This means they don’t grow.
-They can also potentially be around forever because they don’t have a metabolism to stop.
-Also, viruses can’t reproduce by splitting apart or having babies or laying eggs or making spores or seeds like living things do.
+Without a metabolism, they can’t grow.
+They also can potentially be around forever because they don’t have a metabolism to stop, which means they don’t die in the same way living things do.
+Also, viruses can’t reproduce by splitting apart or having babies or laying eggs or making spores or seeds or any other way that living things reproduce.

 So in this checklist of characteristics I included in my book Living Things and Nonliving Things to figure out if something is a living thing or not:

 Viruses don’t do any of those things (with one exception, kind of).